fastmcp-me/mcp-server-cloudflare/README.md

 Model Context Protocol (MCP) is a [new, standardized protocol](https://modelcontextprotocol.io/introduction) for managing context between large language models (LLMs) and external systems.
 In this repository, we provide an installer as well as an MCP Server for [Cloudflare's API](https://api.cloudflare.com).

-This lets you use Claude Desktop, and IDE like VSCode (Cline) or any MCP Client, to use natural language to accomplish things on your Cloudflare account, e.g.:
+This lets you use Claude Desktop, and IDE like VSCode (Cline) and Windsurf or any MCP Client, to use natural language to accomplish things on your Cloudflare account, e.g.:

 * `Please deploy me a new Worker with an example durable object.`
 * `Can you tell me about the data in my D1 database named '...'?`